amfairley/nunisi/TESTING.md

 - Code minification: Complete code minification was avoided in this project to allow easier assessment upon submission.
 That being said, code has been written to meet the highest standards, repetition had been removed, and short, elegant solutions have been used wherever possible in order to reduce the code size.
 In future minification will be used.
 For example [Python Minifier](https://python-minifier.com/) reduces the size of the python files from X to Y.
 - Caching files.
 AWS will cache the media files, as they do not update often, allowing better performance on repeat visits to the website.

 The performance was tested for normal internet speed, fast 3G, and slow 3G to test the performance in a majority of scenarios and locations.
 This was done by setting the performance network throttling in Google Chrome Devtools.
 The testing was also run on Google Chrome incognito mode to avoid any complications with plugins or extensions.
-On normal internet speed, the perfomance never dropped below 87%, that being on the homepage with the majority of the site content.
+On normal internet speed, the performance never dropped below 87%, that being on the homepage with the majority of the site content.

 ### HTML Validation